zukunft/zukunft.com/docs/code_functions_all.md

     \-- add_link_ref - section for function add_link_ref not yet defined that it should be database link in /log/change_link.php
     \-- dsp_last - section for function dsp_last not yet defined that it should be database link in /log/change_link.php
     \-- add - section for function add not yet defined that it should be database link in /log/change_link.php
-    \-- add_ref - section for function add_ref not yet defined that it should be database link in /log/change_link.php
     \-- sql_insert_link - section for function sql_insert_link not yet defined that it should be sql write in /log/change_link.php
     \-- db_field_values_link_types - section for function db_field_values_link_types not yet defined that it should be sql write fields in /log/change_link.php
     \-- db_fields - section for function db_fields not yet defined that it should be sql write fields in /log/change_link.php